 Believing that designers should share, design, develop and listen to the needs of all individuals, Lucy Jones created “Seated Design,” fashion built specifically for the seated, instead of the standing, body.
 She is joined in conversation with Katie Samson, arts educator and disability rights advocate.
 Drop-ins welcome.

-Artist in the Lab: Mitchell Joachim on Cricket Shelter, Adam Chad Brody and Jude Tallichet, Cricket Concert
+Artist in the Lab: Terraform ONE on Cricket Shelter, Adam Chad Brody and Jude Tallichet, Cricket Concert

 Jan 15, 2020 | 6:30 p.m. | Futures Therapy Lab

-Join farmer-artist-musicians Adam Chad Brody and Jude Tallichet as they perform alongside their cricket livestock to explore how insects can become kin, housemates, collaborators and entertainers—in addition to being a source of nourishment.
+Join farmer-artist-musicians Adam Chad Brody and Jude Tallichet as they perform alongside live crickets to explore how insects can become kin, housemates, collaborators and entertainers—in addition to being a source of nourishment.
 Drop-ins welcome.

 Artist in the Lab: Ryan Strand Greenberg on The History of Now